geo200cn/geo200cn.github.io/getting_started.md

 In your homework assignments, we will be asking you to submit code in a specific type of script: the R Markdown file.
 R Markdown allows you to create documents that serve as a neat record of your analysis.
 Think of it as a word document file, but instead of sentences in an essay, you are writing code for a data analysis.

 Now may be a good time to read through the class [assignment guidelines](https://geo200cn.github.io/hw_guidelines.html) as they go through the basics of R Markdown files.
-After you've gone through the guidelines, go through Robert Hijman's [Introduction to R](https://rspatial.org/intr/index.html): Basic data types, Basic data structures, Indexing, Algebra, Read and write files, Data Exploration, and Graphics.
-We will cover the rest of his intro next week.

 ***